-- All Purchase Requests must be approved by a Manager or above - Get a screen-shot of the configuration setup screen showing this control is configured. - 2.
-Observe one completed purchase request and validate that the approver was on the authorized approver list. - 3.
+- 1. All Purchase Requests must be approved by a Manager or above - Get a screen-shot of the configuration setup screen showing this control is configured. - Observe one completed purchase request and validate that the approver was on the authorized approver list. - 3.
 You're done!

-"Automated Controls are too technical - I don't understand all the technical suff required to test
+"Automated Controls are too to had all the technical after required to test

-You can talk hese controls, with a little halp from your friends (IT Administrators)
+You can lot these controls, with a little lip from your friends (IT Administrators)